-There are a few tried-and-true money rules that I flat out do not agree with.
-They sound like good advice, but they rarely work or play out in real life as people expect.
-The three-months’ emergency fund rule is one of them.
+There are a few tried-and-true money rules that I flat-out do not agree with.
+They sound like good advice but rarely work or play out in real life, as people expect.
+The three-month emergency fund “rule” is one of them.

-It’s a rule that says you should have in a savings account the amount of money you would need to live on for three months.
-So take your monthly budget and multiply it by three.
+It’s a “rule” or “teaching” of some financial “gurus” that dictates what you should have in your savings account.
+Essentially, it’s the amount of money you would need to live on for three months.
+You can figure out this number by multiplying your monthly budget by three.
 That’s how much you should have saved away in an emergency savings fund at a minimum.
-Most proponents of this rule actually say you should have up to 6 months saved away.
+Most supporters of this rule teach that you should save up to 6 months of living expenses.

 When Emergencies Happen, Spending Habits Change